EBZebra/docs/edge/source/guide/configreference.md

 	<DisableScannerDuringNavigation value="1"/>

 ### DisableScannerInApp
 This configuration option can be used to disable barcode scanning abilities for previos `Scanner` API.
 This feature is not applicable for `Barcode` common API.
+This setting will not effect the behavior of barcode scanning in the License dialog.

+**Supported Platforms**

-This is supported on Windows Mobile/CE only using IE or Zebra Webkit engine.
+* Windows Mobile/CE (IE or Zebra Webkit installation)

 **Possible Values**

 * 0 - does not disable the scanner
-* 1 - disables the scanner
+* 1 - disables the scanner (DefaultMetaTags, Meta Tags in HTML, Javascript API, ActiveXObject)

 > Note: The scanner will not be disabled if this parameter does not exist or if it exists and does not contain a value.